 There is a scholarship (or many scholarships) out there for everyone.
-In this week’s Scholarship Spotlight, we look at the Founders Scholarship awarded by the Girl Scouts of Central Texas.
-Did you know that fifty-one percent of the women in current House of Representatives are former Girl Scouts?
-The Girl Scouts of Central Texas recognizes high achieving student leaders as they pursue educational dreams beyond high school.
-For more information on this scholarship and how to apply, check out the College Coach Insider blog at blog.getintocollege.com.
+In this week’s Scholarship Spotlight, we look at the GE-Reagan Foundation Scholarship.
+Student leaders, this one is for you!
+The Reagan Foundation recognizes student leaders with drive and integrity not only at school, but also within their communities and workplaces.
+For more information on scouting scholarships and how to apply, check out the College Coach Insider blog at blog.getintocollege.com.

 The Coalition Application is similar to the Common App in that it is one application students can fill out that is accepted at multiple schools.
 While some of the essay prompts overlap with the Common App in theme and approach, others are quite unique to the application.
 In the latest episode of our podcast, we discuss the options and approaches to these topics.
 And in our Office Hours segment, we’re answering listener questions related to college finance and admissions.
 To listen, say, “Alexa, play Getting In: A College Coach Conversation.”